marytts/marytts-wiki/VoiceImportToolsTutorial.md

 **How to run the Voice Import Components**

-There is a sequence of steps for creating a unit selection or a hmm-based voice, ideally one would need just to select the necessary steps and click **run**, but normally the user needs to take a few decisions here and there, so the real-world process is usually a bit more complex than that.
+There is a sequence of steps for creating a unit selection or a hmm-based voice.
+Ideally one would need to simply run each step after the other.
+However, the user is often required to make a few decisions here and there.
+So the real-world process is usually a bit more complex than that.
 For example:
 - when using a pitch marker, you may want to verify that the frequency range is appropriate for your recordings, and adapt the component's config settings before running it again.
 - if your transcriptions are in Festvox format, it is necessary to choose "Festvox2MaryTranscripts" Component.
-This will convert the transcriptions in Festvox format (txt.done.data) to MARY format (text/*.txt).
+This will convert the transcriptions from Festvox format (txt.done.data) into MARY format (text/*.txt).
 Voice Import Tools uses MARY format transcription for building a voice.
 - if you have recorded your voice using Redstart, there is no need to run the "Mary2FestvoxTranscripts" component.
+- when using the labeler (under “Automatic Labeling” in the GUI) make sure to use either EHMMLabeler or HTKLabeler, not both.

+(For more details, see the respective sections on voice creation with UnitSelection and HMM.)

-While executing each component, a Progress bar shows the percentage of work completed for that component.
-A Component is converted to GREEN if that component is executed successfully.
+While executing each component, a progress bar shows the percentage of work completed for that component.
+A component is converted to GREEN if that component is executed successfully.
 It turns RED, and it throws an exception, if that component encounters an error.
 If you get there, you will need to understand what went wrong, and how it must be fixed.
 There is no simple recipe for that case.

 An explanation about Individual Voice Import Components and how to create a new **Unit selection voice** can be found here: